poyro/poyro/packages/docs/src/app/page.md

 title: Getting started
 ---

-Learn how to get Poyro set up in your project in under 5 minutes. {% .lead %}
+Start testing your LLM integration with Poyro in under 15 minutes. {% .lead %}

 {% quick-links %}